Config for sending HA Pairs data to Cortex

 This means if T1.a goes down for a few minutes Cortex’s HA sample handling will have switched and elected T1.b as the leader.
 This failover timeout is what enables us to only accept samples from a single replica at a time, but ensure we don’t drop too much data in case of issues.
 Note that with the default scrape period of 15s, and the default timeouts in Cortex, in most cases you’ll only lose a single scrape of data in the case of a leader election failover.
 For any rate queries the rate window should be at least 4x the scrape period to account for any of these failover scenarios, for example with the default scrape period of 15s then you should calculate rates over at least 1m periods.

 Now we do the same leader election process T2.

 So for Cortex to achieve this, we need 2 identifiers for each process, one identifier for the cluster (T1 or T2, etc) and one identifier to identify the replica in the cluster (a or b).
-The easiest way to do with is by setting external labels, ideally
+The easiest way to do with is by setting external labels, the default labels are

 cluster: prom-team1 __replica__: replica1 (or pod-name)

 Note: These are external labels and have nothing to do with remote_write config.